kamiyaa/dizi/README.md

 # dizi
-Server-client music player written in Rust (WIP)
+Server-client music player written in Rust

-The goal of this project is to create a modern version of mocp in Rust.
+The goal of this project is to create a modern version of [mocp](http://moc.daper.net/) in Rust.

 ## Why?
 mocp currently interfaces with ALSA to play audio.
-This doesn't play well with pipewire-alsa plugin;
+This doesn't play well with [pipewire](https://pipewire.org/)'s pipewire-alsa plugin;
 whenever mocp is playing music, other audio/video apps stop working and vice versa.

 ## Dependencies